nemethmik/t11pixabayfinder/README.md

+# This withredux branch is just a placeholder; I wanted to implement a Readux version of it, but all my heart was protesting against butchgering this clean application with the mess and the complexity Readux introduces.
+When architecting an application remember to add:
+- Internationalization,
+- Theming,
+- Customizability,
+- Settings/Configurations

+along with the specific data structures that the application controller passes down to the screen/page components.

 # t11pixabayfinder
 A remake of the Pixabay Finder demo application using TypeScript and [Thinking-in-React](https://reactjs.org/docs/thinking-in-react.html) Architecture.
 The project was initialized with [create-react-app, which supports TypeScript out of the box](https://reactjs.org/docs/static-type-checking.html#using-typescript-with-create-react-app).